fgladwin/rocJPEG/README.md

 >[!NOTE]
 > * All package installs are shown with the `apt` package manager.
 Use the appropriate package manager for your operating system.
-> * To install rocDecode with minimum requirements, follow the [quick-start](./docs/install/quick-start.rst) instructions
+> * To install rocJPEG with minimum requirements, follow the [quick-start](./docs/install/quick-start.rst) instructions

 #### Prerequisites setup script for Linux